Dallinger/Dallinger/docs/source/running_bots.rst

     webdriver_type = firefox

-You can also provide a URL to a Selenium Webdriver hub, which is recommended if you're planning on running a large number of simultaneous bots.
-The hub does not need to be on the same computer as Dallinger, but it does need to be able to access the computer running Dallinger directly by its IP address.

-We recommend using FireFox when writing bots, as it allows you to visually see its output and allows you to attach the development console directly to the bot's browser session.
+We recommend using Firefox when writing bots, as it allows you to visually see its output and allows you to attach the development console directly to the bot's browser session.